xavierstone/xavierstone.github.io/index.md

  - **Organization** is shown through the use of clear comments, simple structures and algorithms, and version control.
  - **Testing** is clear in the Git history through the recorded resolution of emergent bugs.
  - **Continuous process improvement** is showcased through the increasing organization and elegance of the documentation and design throughout the course of the project.
- - My **cultural values** come through as well, as the app will be free and open-source, developed on Github, with **privacy** in mind and the option to browse anonymously.
+ - **Ethical values** come through as well, as the app will be free and open-source, developed on Github, with privacy in mind and the option to browse anonymously.
 Even the concept of the app itself empowers individual users to contribute and share good sites with each other.
- - My **personality** also comes through in the app's eccentricity and a lack of willingness to blindly subscribe to existing conventions.
+ - **Personality** also shines through in the app's eccentricity and a lack of willingness to blindly subscribe to existing conventions.

 ## The Crown Jewel
 The *biggest* enhancement for the Backyard campsite locator app is a database ***makeover***.
 The initial app used a hard-coded local SQLite database that was neither persistent nor remotely accessible.
 The makeover ***transformed*** the app's back end structure into a remote MongoDB server.
 For testing purposes I ran the MongoDB instance, as well as a small Java RESTful server interface, from my laptop, which the Android emulator was able to connect to by means of an IP mask (10.0.2.2, representing the host computer's localhost).
 The **flexibility** of non-structured query language plus the **convenience** of a remote database is a *huge* improvement over the previous back end, but there are further enhancements needed in this category to make the app ready for deployment.
 The server would need to be hosted at a web address, or on the cloud, either of which would require some overhead.
 However, this app is currently just an example of my skills, so these real-world considerations are superfluous for the time being.